 How does the body perform estrogen signalling?

 Estrogen is a hormone, which means that it is one of the chemicals in the body that works primarily as a signal: it tells cells and organs what they should be doing.
-The sex hormone signalling process “begins” in the pituitary (with overhead influence from the hypothalamus stepping in from time to time, particularly when stress and energy balance are at stake).
-But the pituitary is the head honcho when it comes to sex hormones.
+The sex hormone signalling process “begins” in the pituitary (with overhead influence from the hypothalamus in the brain).
 It is up to the pituitary to tell the ovaries what to do, and they, in turn, produce estrogen.

 The hypothalamus and pituitary glands have estrogen receptors liberally positioned through them.
 These receptors tell them how much estrogen is circling throughout the body at any given time.
 Think of it like keys and locks: estrogen receptors are the locks, and estrogen molecules are the keys.
 With more keys, more locks can be filled.
 With fewer keys, locks end up sitting there empty, and rusted.

 When the locks are filled, the pituitary detects “estrogen sufficiency!” in the body, and it down-regulates the strength of the “please pump estrogen” signal it sends to the ovaries.
 This makes the ovary produce less estrogen.
 The whole purpose of this system is to maintain stable estrogen levels in the blood.
 If estrogen levels get too high, then the pituitary (in a healthy body) tells the ovaries to back off.
 If estrogen levels are low, the pituitary (in a healthy body) revs up estrogen production.